feklee/dbx-tools/README.md

     moved or renamed, then its revision changes, i.e. it will be downloaded again.

-    Revisions are stored in `~/.dbx-tools/revisions`.
-Feel free to delete the directory at any time.

 11. Download a directory

         ~/Dropbox$ dbx-get Goodbyes